Development of Cyber-Physical Systems for Connected and Automated Vehicles (CAVs)

 Outcomes/Impacts: CAV technologies will significantly reduce crashes, save fuel, reduce congestion delays, and increase roadway efficiency and cost-effectiveness.
 The CAVDeP platform is directly contributing to realizing these benefits by helping to move CAV technology from the lab to the road.
 CVGuard is providing robust security to make our connected transportation systems protected from external cyber-attacks.
 In addition, CAVs will be able to maneuver through unexpected events using our computer vision-based software, which will improve the public’s trust in driverless vehicles while improving passengers’ safety and comfort.

-Graphical Interface of Connected Vehicle Application Development Plaltform
+Graphical Interface of Connected Vehicle Application Development Platform

-The analysis outcome proves the efficacy of CVDeP, which satisfies functional requirements (e.g., latency, throughput) requirements of a CV application while maintaining scalability, and security of the platform and applications.
-As a part of foundational project, we have developed a software packages for a scalable and secure CAV application development platform, CAVDeP, that enables the CAV application developers to build, test and debug CAV applications in real-time;
+The analysis outcome proves the efficacy of CVDeP, which satisfies functional requirements (e.g., latency, throughput) of a CV application while maintaining scalability, and security of the platform and applications.
+As a part of foundational project, we have developed a software package for scalable and secure CAV application development platform, CAVDeP, that enables the CAV application developers to build, test, and debug CAV applications in real-time.

 In this study, we first introduce a roadway hazardous environment (both intentional and unintentional) that can compromise the DNN-based system of an autonomous vehicle, producing an incorrect vehicle navigational output, such as steering wheel angle, which can cause crashes resulting in fatality and injury.
-Then, we develop an approach based on object detection and semantic segmentation to mitigate the adverse effect of this hazardous environment, one that helps the autonomous vehicle to navigate safely around such hazards.
-This study finds the DNN-based model with hazardous object detection and semantic segmentation improves the ability of an autonomous vehicle to avoid potential crashes by 21% compared to the traditional DNN-based autonomous driving system.
+Then, we develop an approach based on object detention and sematic segmentation to mitigate the adverse effect of this hazardous environment, one that helps the autonomous vehicle to navigate safely around such hazards.
+This study finds the DNN-based model with hazardous object detention and semantic segmentation improves the ability of an autonomous vehicle to avoid potential crashes by 21% compared to the traditional DNN- based autonomous driving system.